Engineering

 Share

-A research agent named SIA, open-sourced by Hexo Labs, edited its own scaffolding and updated its own weights between runs — and outperformed Andrej Karpathy's specialised AI-research auto-system on MLE-Bench.
+The paper crossed every AI-engineering feed last Tuesday morning with a striking claim attached to a striking name.
+A research agent called SIA, open-sourced by Hexo Labs, edits both its own scaffolding and its model weights between runs.
+It outperformed Andrej Karpathy's specialised AI-research auto-system on MLE-Bench.
 It pushed LawBench accuracy from 45% to 70%.
 It made hand-optimised GPU kernels run fourteen times faster.
 The framework is on GitHub under MIT licence.
 The paper is on arXiv.
+By Wednesday afternoon, four CTOs we work with had asked the same question: should we be running this?

 The benchmarks are real.
 The architecture is genuinely new.
 The arrival of a credibly self-improving agent is the kind of moment the field has been pointing at for two years, and the contribution deserves the attention it is getting.